 Ongoing treatment with clotting factor concentrates for hemophilia or similar blood clotting disorders

 Tattoos/Permanent Makeup Donor is eligible if tattooing/makeup application is performed in a physician's office using single-use equipment.
 Otherwise, donor is deferred for 12 months.
+Deferred donor may be eligible to give a research donation.

 Donor is deferred for travel/residence of three months or more in the United Kingdom from 1980 to 1996.
+Deferred donor may be eligible to give a research donation.

 Extended periods of time in Europe may be a reason for deferral, however donors should speak with a Bonfils representative before they decide not to donate blood.
 Each case will be assessed at the time of donation or by calling Bonfils' Donor Relations department at 303.363.2202 or 800.365.0006, opt.
 1.